Sunday, September 27, 2009

 My dear wife, Miss Dorothy, likes to tell the story of how, when we first started dating, I told her I was an amateur astronomer.
 Dorothy was not (she says) appalled by this admission, which took place over a couple of vodka tonics in Applebees.
 She was somewhat aware of something called “amateur astronomy,” which she assumed was an informal sort of a pastime.
-You bought a telescope—ONE telescope—set it up in the backyard once in a while, and that was pretty much it.
+You bought a telescope—ONE telescope—set it up in the backyard once in a while to look at the Moon, and that was pretty much it.

 Was she in for an awakening.
 Which began with her first star party, a weekend in the company of the most spaced-out, gear-crazy amateurs in the tri-state area (you know, Mississippi, Alabama, and Louisiana).
 I was a little hesitant to bring up the Deep South Regional Star Gaze that first autumn after our marriage.
-Dorothy was getting acclimated to the weird lingo, weird equipment, and (sometimes) weird personalities that made up the local amateur astronomy scene.
-A star party, though, would be like being tossed right into the deep end of the astronomy pool.
+Dorothy was just getting acclimated to the weird lingo, weird equipment, and (sometimes) weird personalities that made up the local amateur astronomy scene.
+A star party would be like being tossed right into the deep end of the astronomy pool.
 How would she react to a long weekend at a Mississippi state park?
 Eating food just south of elementary school fare?
-Listening to astro-maniacs talk our strange language and live our weird nocturnal lifestyle to the hilt?
+Listening to astro-maniacs talk a strange language and live a weird nocturnal lifestyle to the hilt?

 My original inclination had been to take Dorothy’s Toyota Camry instead of my miniature putt-putt.
 Alas, her four door sedan laughed at the idea of carrying my Meade Starfinder anywhere.
 No matter how I maneuvered the OTA into the trunk or the backseat, it simply would not fit.
 Not even close.
 I gave up and turned to the Hyundai.
 I’d never tried to load the StarFinder into my little red car, but I thought it might be (barely) doable.
 It was a hatchback, you see, and as those of y’all who lived through the amateur astronomy of the 1980s well know, the hatchback was the amateur’s best friend.
 It was amazing what you could cram in one of 'em.
 Shame that by the 1990s they was deemed UNCOOL by the car makers and public alike and began a disappearing act.